-Our 2020 on-line training room has all the training videos that we used in 2017-19 meetings on how to prepare yourself and candidates for NEA, how to carry it out, and mark and moderate NEA.
-For 2019-20 Barbara Monks added a 30-min video on the NEA 1, and Julie Messenger added a 15-min video with tips from Examiners to improve your results.
-And Joe Mann recorded a LIVE Q&A. Plus we will add more on exam technique in 2020.
+Our 2021 on-line training room has all LIVE SPRING AND SUMMER TERM MEETINGS PLUS the training videos that we used in 2017-19 meetings on how to prepare yourself and candidates for NEA, how to carry it out, and mark and moderate NEA.

 What does NEA Together Training include?